Looking for powerful WordPress SEO tips? (that works really well in no time at all). Keep reading 👇

 and so on …

-All these lists for a single page, it’s a true fact that without something there to help, you’ll miss out on optimizing few of these things.
+All these lists for a single page, it’s a true fact that without something there to help, you’ll miss out on optimizing a few of these things.

-Well, that’s where Yoast has it’s edge.
+Well, that’s where Yoast has it’s advantage.

-Yoast brings all the SEO recommendations and necessities in one place for you so that you save time and energy while doing on page SEO.
+Yoast brings all the SEO recommendations and necessities in one place for you so that you save time and energy while doing on-page SEO.

 In order to install “Yoast SEO Plugin”, just go to “Plugins” >> “Add New” and search for